anguoyuan/Pixel_retrieval-Segmented_instance_retrieval/README.md

 We are pleased to announce the official release of the pixel retrieval benchmarks PRoxford and PRparis.
 These benchmarks are introduced in our ICCV 23 paper, "Towards Content-based Pixel Retrieval in Revisited Oxford and Paris."

+## Play with our user-study

+Pixel retrieval is not just a theoretical concept; it has practical implications.
+Our user study indicates that pixel-level annotations during the retrieval process can notably enhance user experience.
+Engage with our user-study through [this link](https://fascinating-marzipan-a99b4c.netlify.app/bwds).

 ## Accessing the Benchmarks

 ### Prerequisites